popgengui/easypopr/README.md

 you can use easypopr to setup (parameterize) an EASYPOP simulation with the R console command,

-     setup_easypop( <file_name> )
+     setup_easypop( <file_name>, run=FALSE )

 and following the prompts.  <file_name> should name a file to which the program can write the values you enter at the prompts.
-You can then run EASYPOP using your entered values from R with,
+To run EASYPOP automatically after the prompts, use TRUE as an optional second argument.
+You can also run EASYPOP using your entered values from R with,

      run_easypop( <file_name> )